CharlesTaylor7/socket-io-client/README.md

 ## Install for development
 - clone repo
+- init submodules
 - run `yarn` to install node dependencies
-- clone reflex-platform to your computer and add reflex-platform/scripts to your PATH variable.

 ## Running the dev server
 - open a WSL terminal.
-Run `./shell.sh`.
-Then inside the virtual reflex shell, run `yarn watch:hs`.
+Run `./scripts/shell.sh`.
+Then inside the virtual reflex shell, run `./scripts/watch-hs.sh`
 - open any terminal.
 Run `yarn watch:server`.
 - open another terminal.
 Run `yarn watch:js`.

 Congrats, you should have built all the sources and have a server running at localhost:8000.

 ## To do
+### Ops
+- remove dependencies on js ffi and external scripts
+- don't rely on browser cache or service worker
+- get jsaddle-warp working

 ### Replays
 - View replays from global perspective